Frequently Asked Questions

 How long is the program?
 Can I study part-time?

-The Screenwriting/Directing program requires two years of coursework followed by one to three years to complete thesis projects.
-Degrees must be completed within a maximum of five years.
+The Screenwriting/Directing program requires two years of coursework followed by one to two years to complete thesis projects.
+Degrees must be completed within a maximum of four years.

 The Creative Producing program is a three-year program.